Ozone Garden

 -

 Ozone gardening does not require any unique zoning requirements.
-The St. Louis Ozone Garden 2012 Project Report provides a detailed guide of how the garden at the St. Louis Science Center was developed.
-On page five the authors list some of the ideal plants for ozone gardens: comon milkweed, tall milkweed and cutleaf coneflower.
-These plants were chosen because they show signs of ozone damage easily and because they could grow well in St. Louis' climate.
+Some of the ideal plants for ozone gardens include comon milkweed, tall milkweed and cutleaf coneflower.
+These plants show signs of ozone damage easily and also grow well in St. Louis' climate.
 Starting on page 19 of this implementation guide, the authors explain how to start an ozone garden.
 The guide covers gardens as small as a plant in a pot, and as large as a full size garden.

 Dollars & Cents